- Purchase the complete Expat Arrivals Calgary Guide (PDF)

 The best places to live in Calgary

-Calgary is a geographically dispersed city and expats will find that housing generally consists more of separate, detached dwellings rather than the high-rise apartment blocks found in most cities.
-As is the case almost anywhere, living in a neighbourhood close to the city centre tends to be more expensive than living in the suburbs.
-Expats who opt to live in suburbs further away from downtown Calgary will find that the properties are generally larger and more modern.
+Calgary has undergone considerable sprawl, and expats will find that housing is low-density and generally consists of separate, detached dwellings rather than the high-rise apartment blocks found in most cities.
+Living in a neighbourhood close to the centre tends to be more expensive than living in the suburbs.
+That said, expats who opt to live in the suburbs away from downtown Calgary will find the properties are more modern and spacious.

-The area or suburb of Calgary chosen by expats will be influenced by their age, family situation and lifestyle.
-For example, expats with children tend to pick neighbourhoods where the kids can walk to school and easily take part in extra-curricular activities.
-Single professionals and younger couples who prefer a more urban lifestyle usually live close to the downtown core of Calgary.
+There’s something for everyone in Calgary.
+Expats with children tend to pick family-friendly neighbourhoods where the kids can walk to school and partake in extra-curricular activities, while single professionals and younger couples who prefer an urban lifestyle usually live close to the downtown core of Calgary.

-Below are some of the most popular areas and suburbs in Calgary for expats.
+Below are some of the most popular areas and suburbs in Calgary.

 Suburban life in Calgary

-Cougar Ridge is a family-friendly area of Calgary that is located just above Canada Olympic Park.
-It is a relatively new community and one of the main factors drawing people to the area is the spectacular views one can get of the Rockies and the Calgary city skyline.
-Cougar Ridge is a compact little neighbourhood.
-Getting into downtown Calgary is fairly easily thanks to public transport networks which service the area.
+Cougar Ridge is a family-friendly area of Calgary located just above Canada Olympic Park.
+It is a relatively new community, and one of the main factors drawing people to the neighbourhood is the spectacular views of the Rockies and the Calgary city skyline.
+Getting into downtown Calgary is easy, thanks to the excellent public transport networks servicing the area.

 City living in Calgary

-Just a few years old, Walden is a neighbourhood in close proximity to downtown Calgary.
-The residents find that one of the best features of this area is that it has lots of great facilities such as shopping centres, restaurants and bars within easy walking distance.
+Just a few years old, Walden is a neighbourhood close to downtown Calgary.
+Residents enjoy the exceptional facilities in the area, including shopping centres, restaurants and bars within short walking distance.

 ►Moving to Calgary with kids?
 Find out more about schooling options on the Education and Schools in Calgary page